 - Hold a Private Pilot Certificate

-- 3 Hours in preparation for the practical test within 60 days prior to the test date.
+- 3 hours in a single-engine or multi-engine airplane (as appropriate) in preparation for the practical test within the 60 days (2 calendar months)preceding the test

 - Pass FAA check ride